LateefMedley/Thinkful/Capstones/Final Capstone/ReadMe.md

 Fatal Encounter’s word about the data

 The data I am using comes from the non-profit “fatal-encounters.org.”
 Here’s a note from their website, “A quick word about the data: At over 28,000 records, it’s tempting to consider this a comprehensive dataset.
 It’s not.
 While we completed the systematic states-by-year searches of the United States on November 3, 2017, we know we’ve missed some.
 This set was never intended to do anything except identify the names, demographic information, dates and locales of the dead and to give us direction for categories that needed further research.”

+### Acknowledgements
+Special Thanks to the founder of FatalEncounters.org, D. Brian Burghart

+Read more about him here: https://fatalencounters.org/about-me/